lucianogrippa/SpringMvcRestApiDemo/README.md

 ## Description

 The main goal of project is create a basic rest API service in Java Spring webmvc Framework that can be used in environments builded on java application servers (wildfly) and databases server (Mysql 5.7).
-For this purpose is docker technology used.<br />
+For this purpose docker technology used.<br />
 All files for "docker services" implementation are in ["docker"](/docker) folder.

 ![Docker compose services](/docs/images/docker-compose.PNG?raw=true "Project services")